hmrg-grmh/ghrepos-clone/README.md

 ## requires

-In your environment, you must install these at first if it is not:
+In your environment, you must install these commands at first if it is not:

 - `bash`
 - `tee`